Reimagining Human Intelligence

 Justin specializes in making complex science both entertaining and memorable through humor.
-He delivers complex ideas about leadership, innovation, and human behavior through unforgettable animal analogies and AI insights.
+He delivers complex ideas about intelligence, leadership, creativity, and human behavior through unforgettable animal stories and audience interaction.
 Justin’s mastered the art of making people laugh while they learn about what makes us uniquely—and ridiculously—human.
-What Conference Organizers Love: Justin guarantees engagement through interactive presentations with humor, multimedia, and audience participation that keep attendees glued to their seats.
+Talks include:

 Humanish Wisdom: How Anthropomorphism Shapes Our Behavior

 Why do we apologize to our cats, feel guilty throwing away childhood toys, or find ourselves bonding with our robot vacuum?
 In this eye-opening and entertaining talk, scientist and bestselling author Justin Gregg (If Nietzsche Were a Narwhal) reveals how one of humanity's oldest psychological quirks secretly influences nearly every decision we make.
-Drawing on cutting-edge research from his forthcoming book Humanish (Little, Brown, 2025), Justin explores our universal tendency to see human-like qualities in everything around us—and shows how understanding this bias can transform our relationships with animals, technology, and each other.
+Drawing on cutting-edge research from his book Humanish, Justin explores our universal tendency to see human-like qualities in everything around us, and shows how understanding this bias can transform our relationships with animals, technology, and each other.

 From the marketing tricks that make developed personal relationships with brands to the reason some people fall in love with their AI assistants, this talk uncovers the hidden psychology behind anthropomorphism.
 Justin explains how this cognitive bias shapes everything from our relationships with our pets to our political views, and provides practical tools for recognizing when we're being influenced or manipulated, and when we can harness anthropomorphism to build deeper connections and make better decisions.